 Subcommittees will review their assigned documents and make their recommendations to the full Undergraduate Committee during the monthly meeting.
 Persons interested in items before the Undergraduate Committee are welcome to attend the full meetings and/or contact the subcommittees.

-If the Undergraduate Committee approves the document, the item will then go to the Provost's Office for approval.
+If the Undergraduate Committee approves the proposal, the proposal will then go to the Provost's Office for approval.
 With the Provost's approval, certain academic items can then go into effect for the appropriate semester.

 Please note that there are a number of items which also require further approvals, such as from the University Coordinating Commission, the Coordinating Board and/or the Regents.
 These items can only go into effect after they are appropriately approved.